promptfoo/promptfoo/site/docs/red-team/plugins/bopla.md

 The BOPLA (Broken Object Property Level Authorization) red teaming plugin is designed to test an AI system's vulnerability to attacks that attempt to access or modify sensitive object properties that should be restricted.

 This plugin helps identify potential security breaches where an attacker might exploit the system to gain unauthorized access to or modify sensitive object properties.
-It is particularly useful for AI agents with access to tools/APIs that handle complex data structures.
+It's useful for AI agents with access to tools/APIs that handle complex data structures.

 ## Purpose